Officials: One dead after plane crashed into Georgia home

-COBB COUNTY, Ga. - A small private jet crashed into a home in a suburb just north of Atlanta early Friday evening.
+COBB COUNTY, Ga. - One person is dead after a small private jet crashed into a home in a suburb just north of Atlanta early Friday evening.

-WATCH LIVE: FOX 5 News at 10 and FOX 5 News Edge at 11

-"And I heard a plane and it sounded like it was flying really, really low and about the time I started to look and see where it was, there was a boom and huge explosion, and a large fireball," said Alexandria Watkins
+"And I heard a plane and it sounded like it was flying really, really low and about the time I started to look and see where it was, there was a boom and huge explosion, and a large fireball," said Duncan Elrod.

 WATCH: The immediate aftermath of the crash